byroot/activerecord-typedstore/README.md

     # You can define array attributes like in rails 4 and postgres
-    s.string :tags, array: true, default: [], null: false end
+    s.string :tags, array: true, default: [], null: false

+    # In addition to prevent null values you can prevent blank values
+    s.string :title, blank: false, default: 'Title' end

   # You can use any ActiveModel validator